harshadabhoi07/Circular-Stopwatch-/README.md

-Project Overview
+##Project Overview

 This project is a simple and elegant Circular Stopwatch built using HTML, CSS, and JavaScript.
 It provides a modern circular design with essential stopwatch functions for precise time tracking.

-Features
+##Features

-Start, Pause, and Reset functionality
+• Start, Pause, and Reset functionality

-Lap recording option
+• Lap recording option

-Clean circular UI design
+• Clean circular UI design

-Fully responsive for all devices

-File Structure
+##File Structure

 index.html – Main HTML file